 Hosting of this website is obtained from NFSN, Inc., an American company.
 Server-side data incurred by your using this website is thus processed outside of the European Union.

 Logging, Tracking, etc.

 This website logs traffic in order to recognize attacks against it and to be able to react to attacks so as to prevent them in the future.
 The data saved by a visitor’s access includes their IP address, files accessed on this website, referring link, time of access, and the visitor’s browser/operating system.
 The logs are kept in a directory which is not publicly accessible and purged weekly.
 Retention of information about a visit is thus limited to a maximum of 7 days.
 Logged information is not used to generate user profiles; there is no way for users to register an account on this website either.
-Hourly anonymization of IP addresses in the log file ensures that only the first 24 bits (out of 32) of an IPv4 or the first 48 bits (out of 128) of an IPv6 are kept.
+Hourly anonymization of IP addresses in the log file additionally ensures that only the first 24 bits (out of 32) of an IPv4 or the first 48 bits (out of 128) of an IPv6 are kept.
 This allows to trace back a website access to an IP network, but not to an individual visitor.
 Statistics are provided by Statify, which only counts page views but does not record any other data.
 Statistics are limited to a period of 7 days.

 Moreover, as a way to basically crowdsource finding gaps in the dictionary and thus to get inspiration on what to make up words for next, dictionary queries which fail to return any results are logged seperately from the server’s access log.
 Only the failed query itself is saved in this case, but no traits which could identify an individual visitor.
 In querying the dictionary database, only the data which a visitor provided in the search form is processed, nothing more.
 The same goes for the independent site search by which blog articles and pages within this website can be searched.